azdavis/azdavis.net/posts/en/define-pl-02.md

 ---
 title: "Define a PL: functions"
 date: 2021-05-22
+desc: "Adding pure functions to a small PL."
 ---

 In the [previous post][prev], we introduced Hatsugen, a small programming language with integer and boolean types.